About the SPC

 SPC Vendor Registration Form

 The Suburban Purchasing Cooperative is a joint purchasing program sponsored by the Northwest Municipal Conference (NWMC), DuPage Mayors & Managers Conference (DMMC) South Suburban Mayors and Managers Association (SSMMA), and Will County Governmental League (WCGL).
-Together the SPC represents 135 municipalities and townships in the Chicagoland region.
+Together the SPC represents 144 municipalities and townships in northeastern Illinois.

 The SPC exemplifies the benefits of intergovernmental cooperation on a regional basis.
 The goal of the SPC is to combine the resources and purchasing power of governments and not-for-profit entities to jointly negotiate advantageous contract terms on a line of high quality products at the lowest possible price.